What is Normal Blood Pressure?

 - When you have an unsupported back or feet – your BP can appear higher by 5-10mmHg

 - When you have crossed legs – your BP can appear higher by 2-8mmHg

 - When you have the cuff over clothing – your BP can appear higher by 10-40mmHg

 - When you have an unsupported arm – your BP can appear higher by 10mmHg

 - When you are talking during reading – your BP can appear higher by 10-15mmHg

-Now can you see why it is so important?
+Now you can see why it is so important.
 Please, when you visit your doctor ensure they follow these guidelines while you are getting your blood pressure checked.
 I have seen medical technicians checking a patients blood pressure when the patient was laughing.

 Blood Pressure Chart

 The blood pressure chart used to look like this:

 Under the new blood pressure guidelines, the blood pressure chart now looks like this: